tomasstolker/species/docs/overview.rst

 Introduction
 ------------

-*species* provides a coherent framework for analyzing emission spectra and photometry of self-luminous objects such as directly imaged planets and brown dwarfs.
+*species* provides a coherent framework for analyzing spectra and photometry of directly imaged planets and brown dwarfs.
 This page provides a short introduction on the design of *species*, the features that have been implemented, and the various types of data it can handle.

 Supported data
 --------------